 After firing him on Sunday, Texas A&M will pay Fisher $77 million in guaranteed buyout money, per Stewart Mandel of The Athletic, which will cost its athletic budget an annual $7.3 million after taking $19 million out of the donor fund.
 Yikes.

 That jaw-dropping amount of money is more than triple the second-highest coach buyout in college football history.
-He left Florida State for the lucrative SEC in 2017 and then signed another mega deal a few years later.
+Fisher left Florida State for the lucrative SEC in 2017 and then signed another mega deal a few years later.
 The program is only 19-15 since that unfortunate contract extension.
-Mandel effectively sums up the gravity of this situation in his article.
+Mandel effectively sums up the gravity of this situation.

 “He will be paid a sum greater than a Mountain West school’s entire athletics budget and let someone else make gobs of money chasing glory.”
-Again, do not shed a tear for Jimbo Fisher.
+Again, there is no need to shed a tear for Fisher.

-The Aggies gambled on his reputation and past success and did not even enjoy one double-digit win season.
+The Aggies gambled on his reputation and did not even enjoy a double-digit win season.
 They believed that a 9-win 2020 campaign (COVID) foretold big things in the future and thus decided to double down on their already-sizable investment.
-Texas A&M football will be confined to wearing an unofficial dunce cap for a very long time.
+Texas A&M football will probably be confined to ridicule for a long, long time.

 But perhaps they should be given an iota of credit for their bravery.
-The easy thing to do would be retaining Fisher for at least another year in the hopes that a quick turnaround comes.
+It would be all too easy to retain Fisher for at least another year in the hopes of a quick turnaround.
 Instead, the team is starting over again.

 More hard times are due to follow in College Station.
 Well, not for Jimbo Fisher, of course.